lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 A quick note on imports before moving on to our next hero.

-// TODO: You might have noticed...
-From this point forward I will assume we have webpack aliases that points to an `index.js` file for each of our frontend folders.
+You might have noticed that I used webpack aliases to import services in the above examples.

 This enables us to import our custom code using the same beautiful syntax we would use to import from a library.